 - As well as the increase in productions, there has been a steady rise in the number of people keen to tour vineyards and there are now more than 150 open to the public in the UK.
 WineGB anticipates that tourism revenue in 2040 will reach around £658m or 7.8m visitor nights.

 Visiting British vineyards

-If you don't believe the hype about British wine, get out and see for yourself.
+Want something to look forward to once lockdown restrictions have been lifted?
+Don't believe the hype about British wine?
+Make your next vacation a stay-cation and experience British wine for yourself.
 Here are four vineyards to visit across the UK.